satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 article.
 This not only facilitates transparency for all readers including reviewers but also facilitates reproducibility and encourages method reuse.
-While rerunning an entire study’s analysis might not be currently feasible as part of a review process, simply exposing scripts can often help reviewers follow what was done and allows for replication of the results in the future.
-In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of results for every publication.
-For example, a workflow graph from a neuroimaging analyses captures numerous details in a compact visual form which would otherwise be absent in the methods section from an article.
+While rerunning an entire study’s analysis might not be currently feasible as part of a review process, simply exposing code can often help reviewers follow what was done and allows for replication of the results in the future.
+In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of analyses for every publication.
+For example, a workflow graph (for example, Fig. X) from a neuroimaging analysis captures numerous details in a compact visual form which would otherwise be absent in a methods section.

 .. figure:: images/image05.png
    :align: center
    :alt:
-Figure X: A graph generated by the NiPyPE software package captures the processing components for part of a neuroimaging analysis.
-Such information can complement methods sections in articles.
+Figure X: A graph generated by the NiPyPE software package captures a preprocessing workflow for brain image analysis showing which algorithms and software packages were used.
+Such information can complement an article’s methods section.

-With regard to publication bias, reviewers should not judge every article based on novelty\ :sup:``[a] <#cmnt1>`_`\ , but instead encourage replication of experiments as well as publication of experiments that did not produce results.
-By appropriately labeling the articles as such, one can quantify the success of a method or paradigm as well as provide an additional factor in assessing scientists' contributions to the community.

 \*Software review example:\*

-Software code review systems are strongly connected to software version control systems (e.g., git, svn) that store the complete history of the code.
-In addition to providing access to this history, these systems also provide other pertinent details (e.g., bug fixes and enhancements).
+Software code review systems are strongly connected to software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com) that store the complete history of the code.
+In addition to providing access to this history, these systems also provide other pertinent details such as problems, their status (whether fixed or not), timestamps and other enhancements.
 Furthermore, during software development, specific versions of the software or particular files are tagged to reflect milestones during development.
-These milestones provide additional contextual information about the history of the project.
-All of these aspects are useful to capture the provenance of the project and enables the reviewer to appropriately comment on submitted code.
-It also plays a very important role in timestamping contributions to the project.
+All of these aspects are useful to capture the provenance of the project and provide sufficient contextual information for a reviewer to comment on submitted code.

+From a publication standpoint, su

 \*Proposed improvements for publication review:\*

-Software review systems are built for code not for data.
-In some disciplines (e.g., neuroimaging) the amount of data can be large, and these code review/control systems are not built to handle such extensive quantities of data.
+Software review systems are built for code, not for data.
+In some disciplines (such as neuroimaging) the amount of data can be large, and these code review/control systems are not built to handle such extensive quantities of data.
 However, such review systems can be coupled with database systems (e.g., Extensible Neuroimaging Archive Toolkit - XNAT)